General Data Protection Regulation (GDPR) makes data subjects' rights clear.

 Lawful basis for data processing

-All data must be processed under a 'lawful basis'.
-UK GPDR sets out a number of lawful bases for processing and there is detailed guidance on the ICO's website on this complex area.
+Article 6 of the UK GPDR sets out the 6 lawful bases for processing personal data and there is detailed guidance on the ICO's website on this complex area.
+All personal data must be processed under one or more of these 6 lawful bases.

-Although it is very important to advise patients of how their data will be used, consent is only one of the lawful bases for processing data and is not usually the most appropriate lawful basis for processing data used for direct clinical care.
+Although it is very important to advise patients how their data will be used, consent is only one of the lawful bases available for processing personal data and is not usually the most appropriate lawful basis for organisations processing special category personal data for the provision of clinical care.

 When it comes to private/independent practice:

-- processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract - Article 6(1)(b).
+- data processing is necessary for the performance of a contract with the data subject or to take steps to enter a contract - Article 6(1)(b).

 Read more about data protection for independent practitioners.